How to adjust binoculars

 Hold the barrel of the binoculars firmly and slide them closer or farther until you can see a complete circular view of what you are viewing.
 You’ll need to switch the left eye with the right look to check for barrel alignment.
 If there is an IPD value, write it down so you can refer to it later.

-When looking at a nearby object, you might need to readjust the binoculars.
+You might need to readjust the binoculars when looking at a nearby object.
 With practice, it’s a matter of a few seconds.

 Adjusting Eyecups: How do I adjust my binocular eyecups?